 System Size

-The biggest factor affecting the cost of an HVAC system is the heating and cooling capacity you’ll need.
-Both air conditioners and furnaces measure their size in British Thermal Units, or BTUs.
-The higher the capacity a system has, the more it’ll cost.
+The biggest factor affecting the cost of HVAC installation is the heating and cooling capacity you’ll need.
+For both air conditioners and furnaces, their size is measured in British Thermal Units, or BTUs, and tons (1 ton equals 12,000 BTUs).
+A 4-ton AC unit costs more than a 2.5-ton AC unit.

-Getting the right size system will help control your costs, both at installation and over the course of your system’s life.
-While purchasing a smaller system may cost a little less at installation, it will run longer cycles, need more frequent repairs, and have a shorter service life.
+Getting the right-sized HVAC system helps control your costs, both at installation and throughout your system’s life.
+Purchasing smaller units may cost a little less at installation.
+However, longer cycles, more frequent repairs, and a shorter service life can increase expenses.

 System Efficiency

-The price ranges mentioned earlier were for standard efficiency systems.
+Price ranges for standard efficiency systems are generally lower.
 Furnace efficiency is rated in AFUE or Annual Fuel Utilization Efficiency.
 Air conditioners use SEER or Seasonal Energy Efficiency Ratio.

 AFUE is the percentage of heat the system utilizes to heat your home compared to the amount it produces.
-The minimum AFUE for new furnaces in 2023 is 78%, with mid-range systems rating around 80%.
+The minimum AFUE for new furnaces is 80%, which is the rating for a mid-range system.
 High-efficiency systems have an AFUE of 90% to 98%.

-SEER is the ratio between the cooling output over the summer and the amount of energy it consumed.
-The minimum rating in 2023 is now 14 SEER, which means the system has 14 times more cooling output than the energy it consumes.
+SEER is the ratio between an AC system’s cooling output over the summer and the amount of energy it consumes.
+Under the new SEER2 system, the minimum rating in 2023 was set at 14.3 SEER2 (previously 15 SEER) in the Southern U.S. and 13.4 SEER2 (14 SEER) in the Northern.
+U.S. If an AC unit is 14 SEER, it has 14 times more cooling output than the energy it consumes.
 High-efficiency systems are 16 SEER and above, usually maxing out around 25.

-For both furnaces and air conditioners, high-efficiency models cost more than standard efficiency units.
-Keep in mind that your monthly utility expenses will be lower with higher-efficiency appliances.
+For both furnaces and air conditioners, high-efficiency models cost more than standard-efficiency HVAC units.
+Keep in mind your monthly utility expenses will be lower with higher-efficiency appliances.

 Season You Install the System

-When you choose to install your HVAC system during the year can also have a significant impact on your cost.
+When you schedule HVAC installation or replacement can also have a significant impact on costs.
 Both HVAC installers and equipment manufacturers are busier during the extreme heat of the summer and the frigid cold of the winter.
 This is due, in part, to the fact that more systems break down during these times and need replacing.

 To compensate for lower demand in the spring and fall, both HVAC service providers and equipment manufacturers offer various discounts and incentives.
 For instance, you may get your equipment discounted from the manufacturer while getting an extended labor warranty from the HVAC installer.